awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

 create table tickit.public.test (c1 int);
 ```
 If the database or schema doesn't exist, the table isn't created, and the statement returns an error\.
 You can't create tables or views in the system databases `template0`, `template1`, and `padb_harvest`\.
 If a schema name is given, the new table is created in that schema \(assuming the creator has access to the schema\)\.
 The table name must be a unique name for that schema\.
-If no schema is specified, the table is created by using the current database schema\.
-If you are creating a temporary table, you can't specify a schema name, because temporary tables exist in a special schema\.
+If no schema is specified, the table is created by using the't current database schema\.
+If you are creating a temporary table, you can specify a schema name, because temporary tables exist in a special schema\.
 Multiple temporary tables with the same name can exist at the same time in the same database if they are created in separate sessions because the tables are assigned to different schemas\.
-For more information about valid names, see [Names and Identifiers](r_names.md)\.
+For more information about valid names, see [Names and identifiers](r_names.md)\.

  *column\_name*
 Name of a column to be created in the new table\.
 The maximum length for the column name is 127 bytes; longer names are truncated to 127 bytes\.
 You can use UTF\-8 multibyte characters up to a maximum of four bytes\.
 The maximum number of columns you can define in a single table is 1,600\.
-For more information about valid names, see [Names and Identifiers](r_names.md)\.
+For more information about valid names, see [Names and identifiers](r_names.md)\.
 If you are creating a "wide table," take care that your list of columns doesn't exceed row\-width boundaries for intermediate results during loads and query processing\.
-For more information, see [Usage Notes](r_CREATE_TABLE_usage.md)\.
+For more information, see [Usage notes](r_CREATE_TABLE_usage.md)\.

  *data\_type*
 Data type of the column being created\.
 For CHAR and VARCHAR columns, you can use the MAX keyword instead of declaring a maximum length\.
 MAX sets the maximum length to 4,096 bytes for CHAR or 65535 bytes for VARCHAR\.
 The maximum size of a GEOMETRY object is 1,048,447 bytes\.
-The following [Data Types](c_Supported_data_types.md) are supported:
+The following [Data types](c_Supported_data_types.md) are supported:
 + SMALLINT \(INT2\)
 + INTEGER \(INT, INT4\)
 + BIGINT \(INT8\)